Navigation – Plan du site

 Books

-Primary responsibility, Title (book) in italic, subordinate responsibility, edition (number), place of publication: publisher, date of publication, p. number.
+Primary responsibility, Book Title in italics, subordinate responsibility, edition (number), place of publication: publisher, date of publication, p. number.

 Example :